 One key aspect they bear is the harmonious correlation between nature, dweller and architecture.
 A concept that architects of West Coast Modernism picked up in the 1930s in Vancouver.
 Connecting the cultural bridge, Zhang gives an elaborate overview on the history and development of Courtyard Houses in California, in the East Coast and in Canada that started in the 1920s-1930s.
 She then explains the importance of health and people’s dwelling choices.

-Zhang’s understanding of “health” is derived from the World Health Organization‘s definition of health as a “state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” and emphasizes that aspects such as environment, lifestyles, and climate of individuals are defining factors towards a person’s health, like exercise or the use of supplements as kratom capsules to maintain good health.
+Zhang’s understanding of “health” is derived from the World Health Organization‘s definition of health as a “state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” and emphasizes that aspects such as environment, lifestyles, and climate of individuals are defining factors towards a person’s health, like exercise or if you buy kratom online and the use of supplements capsules to maintain good health.
 Furthermore, on a personal level, our genes, personality or “eudaimonia” (a Greek term for having a purpose in life) are more important than economic stability for a nation’s Gross National Happiness.